 There are molds you can use to try and freeze an ice cube ball, but I’ve never got one that works well, honestly.
 It always leaks, gets messy, and never turns out the way you expected.
 The easier way to do it is to freeze a cube of ice and then melt it into a sphere, which is what this thing does.

-The problem is that these things ain’t cheap.
-The cheapest one I can find is ~$125, and they only go up from there.
 If you’re looking for a cheaper option I’d recommend a large square ice cube tray, which should only be a few dollars.